faisalmlalani/faisalmlalani.github.io/_posts/2020-04-03-the-crazy-ones-in-ladakh.md

 ---

 We had to get up early again the next morning, for we were to make our way to the center-point of our journey, Leh.
 Srinagar was a good 10 or so hours away by car, and the drive was extremely dangerous.
 The narrowness of the roads seemed to match the width of a Queen-sized bed, and there could be two vehicles going back and forth.
 Furthermore, drives to Leh were done through carpooling.
-In India, that means filling a car /to the brim/ with passengers.
+In India, that means filling a car _to the brim_ with passengers.
 So with all that being said, imagine a completely packed 8-seater car on a literal road from hell driving through a landscape so beautiful it could be from heaven.

 We had no choice, it was the cheapest option.
 Most tourists fly straight to Leh, but my boss denied my request for a raise, even when I citied “pretty cool trip to the Himalayas” on the request form.
 I personally don’t get why it was denied.